intrbiz/bergamot-site/src/main/views/faq.md

 Popular, Java is the second most widely used language after C.  Java has great tooling, Eclipse is a fantastic IDE, it has an excellent debugger built-in and profiling tools.

-Usually people are afraid of Java because they believe some myths about it.
-Usually people perceive Java to be memory hungry.
-Java does have overheads because it is a virtual machine (usually around 20MB), but ultimately an object isn't that different from a C structure.
-Often it looks like Java is using alot of memory, due to the fact it avoid doing garbage collection, why bother if you don't need to.
-Also bear in mind, these days, memory is cheap!

 ### Is Bergamot Free / Open Source Software?

 Yes.
 It is licensed under the terms of the GNU Lesser General Public License (LGPL) V3.

+### Can Bergamot execute Nagios plugins (checks) ?

+Yes.
+NRPE is natively supported, using non-blocking TCP sockets, no need to fork a process to create a TCP connection.
+You might also wish to look at the Bergamot Agent, this provided a far better level of security than NRPE does.

 ### Does Bergamot support Nagios Event Broker Modules?

 No and it never will!

-### Can Bergamot execute Nagios plugins (checks) ?

-Yes and it can talk NRPE natively.

 ### Does Bergamot support Livestatus?

-No and it probably will not.
-It would require alot of work to map between the Bergamot Monitoring data structures and that of Livestatus as well as some differences in the semantic behaviour.
+No.  It would require a reasonable amount of logic to map between LiveStatus 'tables' and Bergamot's object model.
+Instead make use of the JSON REST API provided by Bergamot.

 ### Where did the name come from?